BlazBlue

-BlazBlue (ブレイブルー, Bureiburu) is a video game series created by Arc System Works.
+BlazBlue (ブレイブルー, Bureiburū) is a video game series created by Arc System Works.
 It has sold 1.7 million copies as of August 2012.
-The game franchise's creator, Toshimichi Mori, left Arc System Works and joined NetEase.
+The company's former chief development officer and video game franchise creator, Toshimichi Mori, was hired by Daisuke Ishiwatari to join Arc System Works on October 1, 2003.
+After eighteen years, Mori left the company on September 25, 2022.
+On February 28, 2023, he founded Studio Flare, one of the subsidiaries owned by NetEase.